 Slideshows are one of the staples of the end of every school year.
 This is still very doable in a distance learning environment.
 Browse through your phone and put out the request for pictures from other teachers and parents today.
 You can share your class slideshows with families on your school’s LMS or other private online platforms.
 Just make sure to follow your school district’s guidelines for the sharing of student photos.

 Choose an End of the Year Song

 Choose two or three school-appropriate songs that you feel represent your class/grade this school year.
-Then, send the links to those songs to all your students.
+Then, send the links to recordings of those songs to all your students.
 Ask them to vote on one song that they like the best.
 You can use this song for a class slideshow.
 (Always use safe sharing practices as defined by your school.)

 Note: It is hard to find school-appropriate songs.
 If you need some ideas, We Are Teachers has a post with 35 Awesome Songs for Your End of the Year Playlist.
 Start here.
 (Always follow copyright rules.)